Arithmetic statistics for Galois deformation rings: Statistics for a fixed prime and varying elliptic curve

 \section{Statistics for a fixed prime $p$ and varying elliptic curve $E_{/\Q}$}

 In this section, we are able to provide some partial answers to the dual problem.
 Namely, we fix a prime $p$ throughout and let $E$ vary over all non-CM elliptic curves over $\Q$.
 We will need to assume that $p\geq 5$.
-We note now that our results apply to a sparse set of elliptic curves $E_{/\Q}$.